fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 Where appropriate, the findings were incorporated into the silver layer transformations.

-### 6.5 Note on the Use of AI

-Artificial intelligence was used selectively to support this work.
-It assisted with:
-- refining code snippets
-- improving clarity in the documentation

-All analytical decisions, validation steps and transformations were performed manually by the author, and the AI support did not substitute for technical reasoning or interpretation.

 ---

 ## 7. Analysis Results

-The full analytical process, including all SQL and PySpark commands, intermediate outputs and detailed exploratory steps, is available in the accompanying Databricks notebook stored in this repository.
+The full analytical process, including all SQL and PySpark commands, intermediate outputs and detailed exploratory steps, is available in the accompanying Databricks notebook `NBA_MVP_Pipeline.ipynb` stored in this repository.
 This section summarises the final results of the analysis, presenting the conclusions derived from the refined gold layer tables.

 ### 7.1 Question 1: Which statistics are most consistent among MVP winners?